zooniverse/interventions-gateway/README.md

 }
 ```

+Required payload attributes are above.
+If you wish to only show the message on a particular workflow then include the `workflow_id` attribute as well.

 **Please note: the behaviour of how the interventions events are presented to the user is out of the control of this repo.** Please refer to  https://github.com/zooniverse/Panoptes-Front-End/ for specific details on intervention message handling.